Skip to main content

 The public promise needs to match the product surfaces people can actually use.

-League creation, season setup, results, protests, and notifications need one clean dry run.
+League creation, season setup, results, protests, and notifications need one clean dry run in the current release.

 Any backend-heavy feature without an obvious UI entry point should be documented or hidden.